budlang/web-sprint-challenge-advanced-css-and-intro-js/README.md

 3. How would you explain the concept of a variable to someone new to programming?
     A variable is a value taht can change depding on its conditions or the information that is pass thru the prgram its self.
 4. What is the purpose of using functions in code?
     Functions are the basic building block of programing.
+They are only a small part of coding.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions